 Composer in Residence Program

-Opera Philadelphia, in collaboration with Gotham Chamber Opera and Music-Theatre Group in New York, is proud to offer the nation’s first comprehensive, operatic Composer In Residence program.
-Funded by two grants totaling more than $1.7 million from the Andrew W. Mellon Foundation, the Composer In Residence (CIR) program will provide a highly individualized professional development path for today’s most promising opera composers, selected on a competitive basis between 2011 and 2013.
-Applications for the third Composer In Residence position are now being accepted through 5 p.m. on July 22, 2013.
-APPLY
+Opera Philadelphia, in collaboration with Gotham Chamber Opera and Music-Theatre Group in New York, is proud to offer the nation’s first comprehensive, operatic Composer in Residence program.
+Funded by two grants totaling more than $1.7 million from the Andrew W. Mellon Foundation, the Composer in Residence (CIR) program provides a highly individualized professional development path for today’s most promising opera composers, selected on a competitive basis.

 The goal of the CIR program is to foster tomorrow’s masterpieces of American opera through individualized creative development.
-The ideal composer will be eager to step beyond his or her musical comfort zones, and challenge preconceived notions of what opera and music can be.
-He or she will work zealously with the resident companies to take this timeless art form and infuse it with the technological, creative, and collaborative sensibilities most relevant to our time.
+The composers in the program are eager to step beyond his or her musical comfort zones, and challenge preconceived notions of what opera and music can be.
+They work zealously with the resident companies to take this timeless art form and infuse it with the technological, creative, and collaborative sensibilities most relevant to our time.

-The CIR program is directed to composers of all professional levels who see opera as a significant new component of their future creative work, from emerging composers to midcareer artists moving into opera for the first time.
-The chosen candidate will embark on a personalized learning track providing opportunities to cultivate his/her skills in all aspects of opera production, from working one-on-one with librettists and dramaturges, to workshops and scene treatments with world-class performers.
-The CIR will have exceptional access to observe and work hands-on in every aspect of creative development, production, and performance.
+The CIR program is directed to composers of all professional levels who see opera as a significant and new component of their future creative work, from emerging composers to midcareer artists moving into opera for the first time.
+The composers take part in personalized learning tracks providing opportunities to cultivate their skills in all aspects of opera production, from working one-on-one with librettists and dramaturges, to workshops and scene treatments with world-class performers.
+They have exceptional access to observe and work hands-on in every aspect of creative development, production, and performance.

 While there is no pre-determined creative output required, composers are encouraged to make best use of resources by focusing their residency around one or more musical works.
 The resulting works may be considered for performance by the collaborators.